jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fables/1 - Fables, Vol. 1 Legends in Exile.md

 page_count: 128
 series_index: [1, 1]
 ---
-Much like {{< goodreads book="Saga, Vol. 1" >}}, Fables has been on my list to read for the longest time.
+Much like [[Saga, Vol. 1]](), Fables has been on my list to read for the longest time.
 I have a soft spot for genre mashups, so the idea of taking Fairy Tales and having them alive and well in a hidden corner of our real world?
 Wonderful!

-{{< goodreads book="Fables, Vol. 1: Legends in Exile" >}} introduces us to the setting and the characters, taking the guise of a classic murder mystery and throwing a few Fairy Tale specific wrenches in along the way.
+[[Fables, Vol. 1: Legends in Exile]]() introduces us to the setting and the characters, taking the guise of a classic murder mystery and throwing a few Fairy Tale specific wrenches in along the way.

 <!--more-->